 Cons: Online tools perform optimization under the hood, but there are still many routine operations.
 On top of that, neither of the manual tweaking tools mentioned above will spare you from exporting and uploading assets to the server.

-Automated optimization via WordPress plugins
+Benefits of Automated optimization via WordPress plugins

 There are plenty of free and paid image optimization plugins to help you automate.
 Most of them use all the optimization methods, including post-upload delivery optimizations like lazy loading and CDN.
 They also shrink other website content, such as theme elements.